Close Alert Banner

 Ontario Shores - Structured Psychotherapy Program

-Publicly funded, short-term, Cognitive Behavioural Therapy (CBT) to adults experiencing depression, anxiety, and anxiety-related conditions.
+Publicly funded, short-term, Cognitive Behavioural Therapy (CBT) to adults experiencing depression, OCD, posttraumatic stress, anxiety, and anxiety-related conditions.

 Ontario Shores - Assertive Community Treatment Team (ACTT)